-Real estate transactions.
-You must furnish a statement to the transferor containing the same information reported to the IRS on Form 1099-S. You may use Copy B of the official IRS Form 1099-S or a substitute form that complies with Pub.
+Form 1099-S. You may use Copy B of the official IRS Form 1099-S or a substitute form that complies with Pub.
 1179 and Regulations section 1.6045-4(m).
 You may use a Uniform Settlement Statement (under the Real Estate Settlement Procedures Act (RESPA)) as the written statement if it is conformed by including on the statement the legend shown on Form 1099-S and by designating which information is reported to the IRS on Form 1099-S. You may furnish the statement to the transferor in person, by mail, or electronically.
 Furnish the statement at or after closing but by February 15 of the following year.

-The statement mailing requirements explained above do not apply to statements to transferors for proceeds from real estate transactions reported on Form 1099-S. However, the statement mailing requirements do apply to statements to transferors for timber royalties reportable under section 6050N on Form 1099-S.
+The statement mailing requirements explained on page 9 do not apply to statements to transferors for proceeds from real estate transactions reported on Form 1099-S. However, the statement mailing requirements do apply to statements to transferors for timber royalties reportable under section 6050N on Form 1099-S.

 Other information.
-Statements to recipients for Forms 1098, 1098-C, 1098-E, 1098-T, 1099-A, 1099-B, 1099-C, 1099-CAP, 1099-G, 1099-H, 1099-LTC, 1099-MISC, 1099-Q, 1099-R, 1099-SA, 3921, 3922, 5498, 5498-ESA, 5498-SA, W-2G, 1099-DIV only for section 404(k) dividends reportable under section 6047, 1099-INT only for interest reportable in the course of your trade or business under section 6041, or 1099-S only for royalties need not be, but can be, a copy of the official paper form filed with the IRS.
+Statements to recipients for Forms 1098.
+1098-C, 1098-E, 1098-T, 1099-A, 1099-B, 1099-C, 1099-CAP, 1099-G, 1099-H, 1099-LTC, 1099-MISC, 1099-Q, 1099-R, 1099-SA, 3921, 3922, 5498, 5498-ESA, 5498-SA, W-2G, 1099-DIV only for section 404(k) dividends reportable under section 6047, 1099-INT only for interest reportable in the course of your trade or business under section 6041, or 1099-S only for royalties need not be, but can be, a copy of the official paper form filed with the IRS.
 If you do not use a copy of the paper form, the form number and title of your substitute must be the same as the official IRS form.
 All information required to be reported must be numbered and titled on your substitute in substantially the same manner as on the official IRS form.
-However, if you are reporting a payment as "Other income" in box 3 of Form 1099-MISC, you may substitute appropriate explanatory language for the box title.
-For example, for payments of accrued wages to a beneficiary of a deceased employee required to be reported on Form 1099-MISC, you might change the title of box 3 to "Beneficiary payments" or something similar.
+However, if you are reporting a payment as "Other appropriate explanatory language for the box title.
+For example, for employee required to be reported on Form 1099-MISC, you might change the title of Box 3 to "Beneficiary payments" or something similar.

 Appropriate instructions to the recipient, similar to those on the official IRS form, must be provided to aid in the proper reporting of the items on the recipient's income tax return.
-For payments reported on Form 1099-B, rather than furnish appropriate instructions with each Form 1099-B statement, you may furnish to the recipient one set of instructions for all statements required to be furnished to a recipient in a calendar year.
+For payments reported on Form 1099-B, rather than furnish appropriate instructions with each Form 1099-B statement, you may furnish to the recipient one set of instructions for all statements required to be furnished to a recipient in a calendar year

-Except for royalties reported on Form 1099-MISC, the statement mailing requirements explained earlier do not apply to statements to recipients for information reported on the forms listed under Other information above.
+Except for royalties reported on Form 1099-MISC, the statement mailing requirements explained on page 9 do not apply to statements to recipients for information reported on the forms listed under Other information above.
 You may combine the statements with other reports or financial or commercial notices, or expand them to include other information of interest to the recipient.
 Be sure that all copies of the forms are legible.
 See Pub.
 1179 for certain "composite" statements that are permitted.